I thought it would be fun to celebrate the last day of summer and kick off the start of fall with a blog post all about apples and an apple cider bar!

 Then I added the apple cider which I placed in a mason ball jar drink dispenser to the table.
 The drink dispenser looked old, but I actually found it at Michael’s on sale (love when that happens)!
 I placed the drink dispenser on a wooden drink pedestal which helped to add height to the table and makes it easier for everyone to fill their glasses.

 I placed a couple of wooden boards on the table too.
 One board was used to hold the spice jars.
 The jars I used for the spices are French canning jars, but any small storage container (wood, glass, ceramic) would work.
 I like having the spices on the table so that people could choose to add additional spices to their cider if they wished to do so.
 The spices I served with our apple cider were cinnamon sticks, cloves, and star anise.
 All of these spices are classic pairings with apples.
 The other wooden board on the table was used to hold the glasses of cider.

 I served our apple cider with apple cider donuts.
 We love these!
 If you have never had an apple cider donut (you are missing out), it is a cakey interior with a crunchy cinnamon sugar outer shell.
 The donuts are perfect for dunking into the cider.
 I placed the donuts on a white cake pedestal and layered them so that anyone could easily grab a donut and go!
 Make sure you have plenty of napkins on hand, as the donuts and cider can be sticky, and you won’t be able to have just one glass of cider or just one donut!

-I hope you will give this delicious apple cider recipe a try.
+I hope you will give this delicious apple cider recipe a try and create your own apple cider bar.
 Leave me a comment and let me know if you did or what your favorite apple recipe is!
 To find the links to (most) products featured in this blog post click here: LIKEtoKNOW.it

 1. Place all ingredients in slow cooker and cook on low for 3-4 hours.